Qumulo/docs/administrator-guide/s3-api/getting-started-s3-protocol.md

 <a id="configuring-https"></a>
 ## Step 1: Configuring HTTPS

-Using the S3 API with Qumulo Core requires the use of HTTPS.
-A valid SSL certificate must be installed in the cluster in order for the S3 API service to run.
-Qumulo clusters are preconfigured with a self-signed SSL certificate; however, we recommend installing your own certificate, as there are applications that do not accept the default certificate.
+The Qumulo Core S3 API accepts only HTTPS requests by default.
+For the S3 API service to run with HTTPS, you must install a valid SSL certificate on your Qumulo cluster.
+Every Qumulo cluster is preconfigured with a self-signed SSL certificate.
+However, because certain applications don't accept the default certificate, we recommend installing your own.

-For information on how to install a signed SSL certificate, please see [SSL: Install a Signed SSL Certificate](https://care.qumulo.com/hc/en-us/articles/115015388507-SSL-Install-a-Signed-SSL-Certificate).
+For information about installing a signed SSL certificate, see [SSL: Install a Signed SSL Certificate](https://care.qumulo.com/hc/en-us/articles/115015388507).

+### Enabling and Disabling Plaintext HTTP Connections
+{% include important.html content="If you configure the S3 API service to accept only plaintext HTTP connections, all requests made through the S3 API are not encrypted." %}

+* To enable HTTP connections, use the `qq s3_modify_settings --insecure` command.

+* To revert to encrypted HTTPS requests, use the `qq s3_modify_settings --secure` command.

 <a id="enabling-s3"></a>
 ## Step 2: Enabling the S3 API on a Qumulo Cluster